 - submit to drug testing as required by the program and any clinical practice sites (Non-compliance with the criminal background checks and/or drug testing policies may be cause for dismissal from the program of study.)

 - maintain personal health insurance not provided by the College (Required liability insurance coverage will be provided by the College.)

 - attend all orientation sessions scheduled by the program.

-It is against LC’s policy to share any information regarding an application with anyone other than the applicant.
+It is against University of Lynchburg’s policy to share any information regarding an application with anyone other than the applicant.
 We will communicate with applicants primarily via email, so applicants should check their email regularly including any spam filters.

-Lynchburg College does not discriminate on the basis of race, religion, disability, gender, gender preference, or national or ethnic origin (and complies with the requirements of the Americans with Disabilities Act).
+University of Lynchburg does not discriminate on the basis of race, religion, disability, gender, gender preference, or national or ethnic origin (and complies with the requirements of the Americans with Disabilities Act).